archon-laboratories/obriareus/README.md

 ------

 The program outputs data in two ways: First, a sample of data is outputted the console.
-The output lists the distribution, budget, and algorithm that is being evaluated, followed by the normalized output of the algorithm (its average utility minus the average utility of of all the algorithms).
+The output lists the distribution, budget, and algorithm that is being evaluated, followed by the normalized and absolute output of the algorithm (normalized output is the algorithm's average utility minus the average utility of of all the algorithms).

-For plotting purposes, the data is also outputted to the `output` folder in the project as a .txt file under the name `dataset_distribution.txt` where dataset is the name of the dataset that is being used, and distribution being the distribution of rewards for that specific output.
-The file is formatted with the first item in each line is the budget for that line contains the output of, and the remaining items are the normalized rewards of the algorithms, printed in the order the algorithms were initialized in the dataset.
+For plotting purposes, the data is also outputted to the `output` folder in the project as a .txt file under the name `dataset_distribution_normalized.txt` where dataset is the name of the dataset that is being used, distribution being the distribution of rewards for that specific output, and normalized being either normalized or absolute, based on what data the file contains.
+The file is formatted with the first item in each line is the budget for that line contains the output of, and the remaining items are the rewards of the algorithms, printed in the order the algorithms were initialized in the dataset.
 All values are separated by commas.

 Default Algorithms